 We are happy to report back from the successful and inspiring ECITE 2013 Krzyzowa, Poland.
 Our internal team of 12 including one UK based teacher hosted 68 teachers from 15 countries: most European nations as well as Israel, US, Canada and Argentina.
 We proposed the event to be a mixture of studio based and site specific platforms for teachers exchange in the venue that most supported this scope.
 As a young Polish CI community we hoped to further advance the form within our teaching environment and also to reach out – aiming to establish significant collaborations and promote Poland as a host for projects of non Polish artists.

 More specifically, the aim of ECITE was both to continue the 27 year tradition of this event and think in innovative ways about designing such events.
 In this, new science and its possible relation to CI have influenced us.
-The program structure, though flexible offered a solid time frame for the every day ongoing work groups, frequent study labs, presentations of documentation in different styles and formats, and range of evening jams.
+The program structure, though flexible, offered a solid time frame for the every day ongoing work groups, frequent study labs, presentations of documentation in different styles and formats, and range of evening jams.
 Within such container the desires of participants could be honored and addressed.

 In the realization of the vision, 3 and then 4 morning workgroups were formed:

 Body Structures (loosely Fascia, Somatics), Pedagogy, Pedagogy B, Open Group/Structure (loosely Performance and Composition).
 We offered an opening Science Panel and showed a video recording featuring Ray Chung being interviewed for ECITE about CI and Science.
-The panel section was accompanied by the use of supporting resources: sCIence Mind Map, complete CQ library and related articles as well as documentaries such as Strolling Under The Skin, Skin Excursion, Muscle Attitudes, Internal Architecture – all shared from Ray Chungs collection.
+The panel section was accompanied by the use of supporting resources: sCIence Mind Map, complete CQ library and related articles as well as documentaries such as Strolling Under The Skin, Skin Excursion, Muscle Attitudes, Internal Architecture – all shared from Ray Chung’s collection.
 We could observe signs of incorporation of the theme into the content of ECITE with many participants sharing their own Science based material.

 Another significant section of ECITE was Documenting & Archiving CI.
 In the introductory presentation the photo & video team shared new web sources for documenting and innovative methods of filming.
 This was followed by an open skype talk about the Round Robin project with Nancy Stark and Dieter Heitkampf.